Shandong people: Chinese-Korean clans from Shandong

-Due to its adjacent location, the interactions between Korea and Shandong Peninsula are frequent.
+Due to their proximity, interactions between Korea and Shandong Peninsula are frequent.
 Some Korean clans trace their origins to Shandong, China, because their founding ancestors were Chinese immigrants who settled in Korea during various historical periods, such as the Tang, Song, Yuan, or Ming dynasties.
 These immigrants, often scholars, officials, or soldiers, were naturalized in Korea and established family lines.
 In Korean tradition, a clan's bon-gwan (origin place) reflects the ancestral hometown of its founder, not necessarily where descendants currently live.
 Therefore, clans like the Cheongju Jeong (靑州 鄭氏) or Laiyang Hwang (萊陽 黃氏) derive their bon-gwan from cities in Shandong such as Qingzhou or Laiyang.
 Moreover, as for today's Chinese people in Korea, 90% of them are from Shandong.